AbishekRNair/bi0s-Hardware-/The_Easy_One.md

-In this the task was to scan a qr which for which i used steganography tools and got the flag
+## OBJECTIVE
+Needed to crack the QR

+## PROCEDURE
+- Used online steganography tool to crack the QR
+- Scanned it and got the flag